wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

 3. Using group run-length byte code rather than individual byte codes.
 A header describes the number of k-bit blocks for a certain number of encoded words.
 This enables parallel decompression.

+4. All compressed values are stored in a single array.
+   An offset array that stores the offset of the adjacency list of all vertices is added to allow random accesses to compressed values.

 This paper presents Ligra+, a compressed graph library based on Ligra.